List of Sekirei characters: Kazehana

-Kazehana (風花) is a tall, dark-haired and extremely buxom Sekirei (with definitely the largest breast measurements of all Sekirei!) and wears an extremely tight-fitting and revealing purple dress with a hemline that ends just below the tops of her thighs (Miya's nickname for Kazehana is "Obscene Exhibitionist").
+Kazehana (風花) is a tall, dark-haired and buxom Sekirei who wears a tight-fitting and revealing purple dress with a hemline that ends just below the tops of her thighs (Miya's nickname for Kazehana is "Obscene Exhibitionist").
 Her first encounter with Minato was to stumble into his room and bed in a drunken stupor.
 She takes an immediate interest in Minato, surmising that he could be Hiroto Minaka's son because Minato possesses the same hand shape and cheek bones, but keeps this belief to herself.
 Despite experiencing physical reactions to Minato, Kazehana initially keeps her distance, hoping that Minato will display some "manliness".
 After witnessing Minato's concern and love for his Sekirei, Kazehana chooses him as her Ashikabi.

 Kazehana displays an extremely relaxed personality, preferring to spend most of her time lounging and drinking sake, and often becomes giddy when discussing matters of love.
-However, when she becomes serious she displays a lot of power and lets nobody (with the exception of Minaka and Miya) talk down to her.
-Kazehana knew Uzume's secret, and while she didn't condone Uzume's actions, she understood Uzume's motivations (love for her Ashikabi).
+However, when she becomes serious she displays a lot of power, is a skilled fighter and lets nobody (with the exception of Minaka and Miya) talk down to her.
+Kazehana knew Uzume's secret, and while she didn't condone Uzume's actions she understood Uzume's motivations (love for her Ashikabi).
 Along with Matsu, Kazehana was a member of the First Disciplinary Squad.
 Prior to meeting Minato, she had an unrequited love for Minaka, but was rejected because he loved someone else.
 Her relationship with Miya is complex (it appears that Miya is the only one able to keep Kazehana in line), and she falls into a serious depression after Miya's collapse, which is lightened when Minato promises her that he will find a way to reunite Miya and Takehito.

 Kazehana has the ability to control and manipulate wind, which also grants her a limited ability of flight; her name literally means "Wind Flower".
 Her Jinki (numbered #3) was a prize for the winner of the third match of the Third Stage and ended up in Minato's hands (his second Jinki).
 Her known attacks are Flower Whirlwind (花旋風, Hana Senpū), Flower Dance (花の舞, Hana no Mae), Flower Feast (花宴), Long Sword of Wind (風の大刀, Kaze no Tachi), and Cherry Flower (花桜), and her Norito is "By the wind of the contract, blow away the dark clouds of my Ashikabi!"